vouch/vouch-proxy/README.md

 I really love Vouch Proxy!
 I wish it did XXXX...

-Please make a proposal before you spend precious hours of your time and our time integrating a new feature.
+Please make a proposal before you spend your time and our time integrating a new feature.

 Code contributions should..

 - include unit tests and in some cases end-to-end tests
-- be formatted correctly with `go fmt`
+- be formatted with `go fmt`
 - not break existing setups without a clear reason (usually security related)
-- and generally be discussed beforehand in a GitHub issue.
+- and generally be discussed beforehand in a GitHub issue

-It's always appreciated to "see it coming".
-Please propose a change with "I would like to...".
-It can be very frustrating on both ends to have new code arrive for a feature that is in conflict with WIP that you may not be aware of.

-For large contributions or code related to a platform that we don't currently support we ask you to commit to supporting the feature for an agreed upon period.
+For larger contributions or code related to a platform that we don't currently support we will ask you to commit to supporting the feature for an agreed upon period.
 Invariably someone will pop up here with a question and we want to be able to support these requests.

 ## Advanced Authorization Using OpenResty